magdesign/PocketVJ-Exhibition-Documentation/source/_build/html/_sources/08_mapping.rst.txt

 .. note::

-    - **Make sure there is a cabled USB mouse connected to the PocketVJ before booting!**
+    - **If you want to map with a mouse, connect a cabled USB mouse before booting.**

+    - since CP 4.0.5 and higher, you are able to remotely map without any mouse or keyboard connected.

-    - If you use an IR mouse, you need to use an IR Keyboard to control the mapper, (CP will not work).
+    - If you use an IR mouse, you need to use an IR Keyboard to control the mapper, CP will not work.

     - If you use an IR mouse, you need to use an IR Keyboard to control the mapper, CP will not work.